 Changing your career in your 30s

-We’re all different, so your 30s will look different than my 30s and my neighbor’s 30s.
-So, I’ll speak in generalities here about where many people are in their 30s and it’s perfect if this not you too.
+We’re all different, so your 30s will look different than my 30s and my neighbour’s 30s.
+So, I’ll speak in generalities here about where many people are in their 30s, and it’s perfect if this is not you too.

-Often before you change career in your 30s, you’ve hopped around in a sector a bunch, or you’ve moved around in many sectors, or you’ve stayed put in one sector or company.
-By this point, you’ve studied something and are starting to realize you love it or you made a mistake.
+Before you change careers in your 30s, you’ve often hopped around in a sector, moved around in many sectors, or stayed put in one sector or company.
+By this point, you’ve studied something and are starting to realize you love it or have made a mistake.
 (I thought I had made a mistake).

 One client, Smithers, felt he had made a mistake.
 He had worked in one sector, non-profit program management, but it wasn’t his thing.